QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

-The stationary distribution of :math:`P_a` is approximately :math:`\pi_A = \begin{bmatrix} .57 & .43 \end{bmatrix}`
+The stationary distribution of :math:`P_a` is approximately :math:`\pi_A = \begin{bmatrix} .57 & .43 \end{bmatrix}`.

-The stationary distribution of :math:`P_b` is approximately :math:`\pi_B = \begin{bmatrix} .43 & .57 \end{bmatrix}`
+The stationary distribution of :math:`P_b` is approximately :math:`\pi_B = \begin{bmatrix} .43 & .57 \end{bmatrix}`.

 Ownership Rights
 ----------------

-An owner of the asset at the end of time :math:`t` is entitled to the dividend at time :math:`t+1` and also has the right to sell the asset at time :math:`t+1`
+An owner of the asset at the end of time :math:`t` is entitled to the dividend at time :math:`t+1` and also has the right to sell the asset at time :math:`t+1`.

-Both types of investors are risk-neutral and both have the same fixed discount factor :math:`\beta \in (0,1)`
+Both types of investors are risk-neutral and both have the same fixed discount factor :math:`\beta \in (0,1)`.

-In our numerical example, we’ll set :math:`\beta = .75`, just as Harrison and Kreps did
+In our numerical example, we’ll set :math:`\beta = .75`, just as Harrison and Kreps did.

-We’ll eventually study the consequences of two different assumptions about the number of shares :math:`A` relative to the resources that our two types of investors can invest in the stock
+We’ll eventually study the consequences of two different assumptions about the number of shares :math:`A` relative to the resources that our two types of investors can invest in the stock.

 #.
-Both types of investors have enough resources (either wealth or the capacity to borrow) so that they can purchase the entire available stock of the asset [#f1]_
+Both types of investors have enough resources (either wealth or the capacity to borrow) so that they can purchase the entire available stock of the asset [#f1]_.

 #.
-No single type of investor has sufficient resources to purchase the entire stock
+No single type of investor has sufficient resources to purchase the entire stock.

-Case 1 is the case studied in Harrison and Kreps
+Case 1 is the case studied in Harrison and Kreps.

-In case 2, both types of investor always hold at least some of the asset
+In case 2, both types of investor always hold at least some of the asset.

 Short Sales Prohibited
 -----------------------

-No short sales are allowed
+No short sales are allowed.

 This matters because it limits pessimists from expressing their opinions

-* They can express their views by selling their shares
+* They can express their views by selling their shares.

-* They cannot express their pessimism more loudly by artificially "manufacturing shares" -- that is, they cannot borrow shares from more optimistic investors and sell them immediately
+* They cannot express their pessimism more loudly by artificially "manufacturing shares" -- that is, they cannot borrow shares from more optimistic investors and sell them immediately.

 Optimism and Pessimism
 ----------------------

-The above specifications of the perceived transition matrices :math:`P_a` and :math:`P_b`, taken directly from Harrison and Kreps, build in stochastically alternating temporary optimism and pessimism
+The above specifications of the perceived transition matrices :math:`P_a` and :math:`P_b`, taken directly from Harrison and Kreps, build in stochastically alternating temporary optimism and pessimism.

-Remember that state :math:`1` is the high dividend state
+Remember that state :math:`1` is the high dividend state.

-* In state :math:`0`, a type :math:`a` agent is more optimistic about next period's dividend than a type :math:`b` agent
+* In state :math:`0`, a type :math:`a` agent is more optimistic about next period's dividend than a type :math:`b` agent.

-* In state :math:`1`, a type :math:`b` agent is more optimistic about next period's dividend
+* In state :math:`1`, a type :math:`b` agent is more optimistic about next period's dividend.

-However, the stationary distributions :math:`\pi_A = \begin{bmatrix} .57 & .43 \end{bmatrix}` and :math:`\pi_B = \begin{bmatrix} .43 & .57 \end{bmatrix}` tell us that a type :math:`B` person is more optimistic about the dividend process in the long run than is a type A person
+However, the stationary distributions :math:`\pi_A = \begin{bmatrix} .57 & .43 \end{bmatrix}` and :math:`\pi_B = \begin{bmatrix} .43 & .57 \end{bmatrix}` tell us that a type :math:`B` person is more optimistic about the dividend process in the long run than is a type A person.

-Transition matrices for the temporarily optimistic and pessimistic investors are constructed as follows
+Transition matrices for the temporarily optimistic and pessimistic investors are constructed as follows.

 Temporarily optimistic investors (i.e., the investor with the most optimistic beliefs in each state) believe the transition matrix